Azure/aml-real-time-ai/README.md

 **Note:** Only workspaces in the **East US 2** region are currently supported.

-### Step 2: Fill out the request form
+### Step 2: Deploy your service

+Check out the sample notebooks [here](https://aka.ms/aml-notebooks) under project-brainwave.

-[Request quota](https://aka.ms/aml-real-time-ai-request) by submitting the form.
+**Note:** If you want to deploy more than one service, you must [request quota](https://aka.ms/aml-real-time-ai-request) by submitting the form.
 You will need information from your workspace created in Step 1 ([learn how to get workspace information](docs/README.md)).
 You will receive an email if your quota request has been successful.

-### Step 3: Deploy your service

-Check out the sample notebooks [here](https://aka.ms/aml-notebooks) under project-brainwave.

 ## Support
 Read the [docs](docs) or visit the [forum](https://aka.ms/aml-forum).